-This webinar is organised by ENQA and QAA, exclusively for ENQA members and affiliates.
+This webinar was organised by ENQA and QAA, exclusively for ENQA members and affiliates.

-During the webinar, participants will hear from three quality assurance agencies about their activities to address this issue.
+During the webinar, participants heard from three quality assurance agencies about their activities to address this issue.

-QAA (UK) will present practical steps that can be taken to promote academic integrity within the jurisdiction of ENQA members.
-The session will look at QAA’s guidance on preventing contract cheating and the use of essay mills.
-It will also explain the development of an Academic Integrity Charter that UK higher education institutions have been invited to sign up to.
+In his presentation “Practical approaches to protecting academy integrity and combating academic misconduct”, Gareth Crossman (QAA, UK) presented practical steps that can be taken to promote academic integrity within the jurisdiction of ENQA members.
+The session looked at QAA’s guidance on preventing contract cheating and the use of essay mills.
+It also explained the development of an Academic Integrity Charter that UK higher education institutions have been invited to sign up to.

-QQI will provide an overview of the steps taken in Ireland to engage with higher education institutions and enable them to strengthen their individual and collective capacity to embed a culture of academic integrity and minimise opportunities for academic misconduct.
-This will include a focus on the work of the Irish National Academic Integrity Network and its outputs in the last 15 months.
+In her presentation “Supporting Academic Integrity – A View from Ireland”, Deirdre Stritch (QQI, Ireland) provided an overview of the steps taken in Ireland to engage with higher education institutions and enable them to strengthen their individual and collective capacity to embed a culture of academic integrity and minimise opportunities for academic misconduct.
+This included a focus on the work of the Irish National Academic Integrity Network and its outputs in the last 15 months.

-SKVC (Lithuania) will explore how effective cross-border agency cooperation and collaboration can help support academic integrity.
-The session will also look at the recognition of non-domestic quality assurance by ENQA agencies.
+In her presentation “Supporting academic integrity: cross-border cooperation and enabling at the country level”, Aurelija Valeikienė (SKVC, Lithuania) explored how effective cross-border agency cooperation and collaboration can help support academic integrity.
+The session also looked at the recognition of non-domestic quality assurance by ENQA agencies.

-The webinar will be facilitated by Maria Kelo, Director of ENQA.
+The webinar was facilitated by Maria Kelo, Director of ENQA.

-A recording of the webinar will be publicly available afterwards on the ENQA website and ENQA’s YouTube channel.
+A recording of the webinar is provided below and on ENQA’s YouTube page.